-As of November 30, 2013, there were 2,933,706 shares subject to outstanding options that are or will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements and Rules 144 and 701 under the Securities Act.
+As of September 30, 2014, there were 3,741,150 shares subject to outstanding options that are or will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements and Rules 144 and 701 under the Securities Act.
 The exercise of these options and the sale of the underlying shares of common stock and the sale of stock issued pursuant to stock grants may have an adverse effect upon the price of our common stock, which in turn may have an adverse effect upon the trading price of the warrants.

-As of November 30, 2013, we have 5,571,286 shares of common stock reserved for issuance under the 2010 Plan and our Employee Stock Purchase Plan.
+As of September 30, 2014, there were 1,813,986 shares of common stock available for future grant under our 2010 Plan and 1,160,606 shares of common stock reserved for issuance under our Employee Stock Purchase Plan.
 These shares can be freely sold in the public market upon issuance and once vested.